adilevi12/AI-Solutions-To-Bias-In-The-Criminal-Legal-System/README.md

 ## Method 3 - SGD With Weighted Samples
 ![newplot (21)](https://user-images.githubusercontent.com/53708521/229225350-58411d5e-e1fb-4349-ae31-ba651824ef2e.png)<br>

-For more information see the
+For more information see the ADM In The Criminal Legal System, Fairness & AI Solutions To Bias.pdf